Azure Security

 --assign-identity '[system]'

 The Standard SKU is the one you want in production: it unlocks geo-replication, private endpoints, snapshots, and a much higher request quota than Free.
 The Developer/Free tier is for prototypes only.
+Here is the SKU difference laid out, because picking Free and discovering it has no private endpoint three weeks later is a painful surprise:

 The separation decision: one store with environment labels versus a store per environment.
 The honest answer is store-per-environment for prod isolation, labels-per-environment for dev/test/staging where blast radius is lower.